Logo

 Contents

-It’s 8 a.m., emotions are intense, and your child or your student is already undone before the day even begins.
+It's 8 a.m., and your child or student is already undone before the day begins.
+What if the fix isn't more rules, but a steady adult who stays calm with them?

 Co regulation in the classroom is the practice of teachers and staff using their calm, regulated presence to help students manage emotions, stay focused, and feel safe enough to learn.
-Many students enter the classroom already dysregulated—struggling with attention, anxiety, peer interactions, or sensory overwhelm—which can quickly lead to disruptions or shutdown.
-Traditional discipline often misses the root issue, but co-regulation offers a more effective path forward.
+Many students arrive already dysregulated—struggling with attention, anxiety, or sensory overwhelm—and traditional discipline often misses the root issue.

 What You'll Learn:

-- How teachers can support student regulation in real time
+• How teachers can support student regulation in real time, by age and by need

 What is Co-Regulation in The Classroom?